 Applications for new student organizations are due and reviewed twice a year.
 The application deadline in Fall 2020 is Wednesday, October 7, 2020 at 11:59pm; the application deadline in the Spring is the Wednesday before Spring Break.

-Please make an appointment with Molly Salisbury, Assistant Director of the Student Leadership & Involvement Center, before submitting your application: 402.280.1715 or clubs [at] creighton [dot] edu.
+Please make an appointment with the Student Leadership & Involvement Center before submitting your application: 402.280.1715 or clubs [at] creighton [dot] edu.